opnfv/functest/docs/testing/user/configguide/prerequisites.rst

 Jumphost using the 'ping' command using the respective IP address on the public/external network for each node in the SUT.
-The details of how to determine the needed IP addresses for each node in the SUT may vary according to the used installer and are therefore ommitted here.
+The details of how to determine the needed IP addresses for each node in the SUT may vary according to the used installer and are therefore omitted here.